ForgottenGlory/forgottenglory.github.io/docs/readme/ls3.md

   </tr>
 </thead>
 </table>

+* You are not required to have Nexus Premium to install Living Skyrim, however, it is **highly recommended.** Nexus Premium will cut your install time to a fraction of what it would be by automating both the mod download and mod install processes of installing the list.
+* As of version 3.0.0, Living Skyrim requires 208GB of hard drive space on top of the ~11GB Skyrim: Special Edition base files.
+Installing to an SSD/NVMe is not required, but also **highly recommended.** Download and installation times vary based on your computer and internet speeds, but expect the entire process to take a few hours.
+If you are installing the list without Nexus Premium, expect the process to take a couple of days of 8+ hour sessions downloading mods.
+* To maximize performance, both Skyrim: Special Edition and Living Skyrim should be installed on the same hard drive, ideally an SSD/NVMe.
+This is not required, just recommended if you want the smoothest gameplay experience.
+* If you are not familiar with the contents of this modlist, a complete documentation of every mod in the list including links to the mods is available on the [LS3 Modlist Spreadsheet]().
+* If you instead only wish for a brief overview of the major changes this modlist makes, you should refer to the [Important Mods You Need to Know About](#important-mods-you-need-to-know-about) section of this document.
+* Autosaves for this modlist are disabled.
+This save option is known to cause issues with modlists running a large number of scripted mods.
+Instead, quicksaves are automatically turned into manual saves by SSE Engine Fixes.
+It is recommended to save early and often.
+Every 15 minutes and before interacting with quest NPCs, quest objects, and before entering new zones should be sufficient.
+* Continuing the last point, it is always better to save **before** entering a loading screen instead of after.
+After a loading screen it is very likely that scripts will be running for at least 30 seconds, so if you must save after a loading screen, at least wait that long before doing so.
+* Wabbajack does support updating an existing installation of a modlist.
+However, as part of this process, it does delete files that don't match with what it is installing.
+This includes RaceMenu presets, mods you've added/changed, and possibly even save files.
+It is a good practice to keep backups of your save files so that you can update safely.
+Saves are stored within the folder you install Living Skyrim to.
+* Living Skyrim 3 has been updated such that NPCs and player characters are never nude.
+Underwear is worn by all NPCs and the player character and cannot be unequipped.
+* Adding to, changing, or removing from Living Skyrim is not supported.
+See the [Adding to Living Skyrim](#adding-to-living-skyrim) section of this document for more details.
+* As many common issues as I could find have been documented in the [Common Issues](#common-issues) section of this document.
+Refer to this before asking for support.
+* If you want some tips related to getting started playing the list, refer to the [Getting Started in Living Skyrim](#getting-started-in-living-skyrim) section of this document.
+* By default, Living Skyrim has the game running in exclusive fullscreen mode to assist with game performance.

 ### System Specifications
 Living Skyrim v3.0.0 has been cut back severely from the performance hog it was in v2.0.0 and on.
 Textures range from 512x512 to 4K and everything in between.
 The following system is ForgottenGlory's personal computer and is able to run the list at a constant 60FPS including ENB at 1440p monitor resolution.